Devolutions/doc/docs/en/kb/remote-desktop-manager-mobile/android/how-to-articles/android-import-data-source-configuration.md

 ---
+eleventyComputed:
-title: Remote Desktop Manager Android import data source configuration
+  title: '{{ en.RDMANDROID }} import data source configuration'
 ---
 It is possible to import data source configuration files for {{ en.RDMANDROID }}.